sikuli/sikuli/docs/source/region.rst

 content in the region has a similarity between 0 (not found) and 1 (found and it is per pixel exactly matches to the pattern).
 The find can be advised, to search with a minimum similarity, so that some minor variations in shape and color can be ignored.
-If nothins else is specified, Sikuli searches with a minimum similarity of 0.7, which does what is expected in general cases.
+If nothing else is specified, Sikuli searches with a minimum similarity of 0.7, which does what is expected in general cases.

-:ref:`Find operations <FindinginsideaRegionandWaitingforaVisualEvent>` return a :py:class:`Match` object, which has all the attributes and methods as a region has and can be used in exactly the same way (e.g. to find or click another target within it).
+:ref:`Find operations <FindinginsideaRegionandWaitingforaVisualEvent>` return a :py:class:`Match` object, which has all the attributes and methods of a region and can be used in exactly the same way (e.g. to find or click another target within it).
 A :py:class:`Match` has the dimension of the pattern used for searching and also knows the position where it was found and its similarity score.
-A region preserves the best match of the last successful find operation and all matches of the last successful :py:meth:`Region.findAll` (accessible with :py:meth:`Region.getLastMatches` You can wait for patterns to show up using :py:meth:`Region.wait`, to vanish using :py:meth:`Region.waitVanish` or just check whether a pattern :py:meth:`Region.exists` without handling [#ExceptionFindFailed exceptions].
+A region preserves the best match of the last successful find operation and all matches of the last successful :py:meth:`Region.findAll` (accessible with :py:meth:`Region.getLastMatches`.
+You can wait for patterns to show up using :py:meth:`Region.wait`, to vanish using :py:meth:`Region.waitVanish` or just check whether a pattern :py:meth:`Region.exists` without the need to handle :ref:`exceptions <ExceptionsFindFailed>`.

 Sikuli 0.10 begins to support visual event driven programming.
-You can tell a region to [#ObservingVisualEventsinaRegion observe that something appears, vanishes, or changes].
-It's possible to wait for the completion of an observation or let it run in the background while your script is continuing.
+You can tell a region :ref:`to observe that something appears, vanishes or changes <ObservingVisualEventsinaRegion>`.
+It is possible to wait for the completion of an observation or let it run in the background while your script is continuing.
 When one of the visual events happens, a handler in your script is called.
 Each region has one observer and each observer can handle multiple visual events.